 The reds and rose wines at Domaine de la Begude are Mourvedre, Grenache, and Cinsault.
 The whites are made from Clairet blanc, Ugni and Rolle.
 Like everywhere (it seems) in Bandol, all the wines are organic.

 Begude was suggested to me by various friends in the wine trade as one of the top estates in Bandol.
 I won’t bore you with my tasting notes, suffice to say I agree, and their wines are all worth investing some time and money in.

 As with any of the reds in Bandol you need to make sure what you are drinking has not ‘shut down’ after a couple of years before opening up again later.
 That seems to happen with Mourvedre-based reds.
 My experience of Bandol so far is that 10-15 years old is the best drinking window for the top reds, but they will also drink on release, whilst being highly tannic, before their ‘shut down’ period from 3 – 10 years of age.

 I realise that’s a serious generalisation though, and so let me offset that by saying that from what I understand, there’s a fair bit of variation across the 55 or so AOC estates of Bandol, due to differences in soil and geography.
 It’s a lot of fun as region to discover, for precisely that reason.

 More about the wines, the domaine and the Tari family, who live on the estate as owners, can be found here.

-I’ll let Frederic explain more about Begude, click below for the interview or go here.
+I’ll let Frederic explain more about Begude, listen to the podcast below.